-Cruises have a lot of moving parts, so it can be confusing to choose the best one for you, particularly because you're not always comparing apples to apples.
+Aside from their newest ships, both cruise lines have a lot to offer potential cruises.
 If you're looking for a breakdown of MSC vs. Norwegian cruises, you've come to the right place.
-Below we've rounded up information on cabins, dining, things to do and more.
+We've rounded up information on cabins, dining, things to do, and more.

 Both cruise lines are energetic and upbeat.
 They include plenty of onboard activities for all ages, but they're also solid choices for families.

-Norwegian features casual, affordable fun and innovative additions to its newest vessels.
+Norwegian features casual, affordable fun, and innovative additions to its newest vessels.
 A few of these include ropes courses, laser tag, go-karts and virtual-reality gaming.
-Ships in NCL's fleet can feel a bit like Las Vegas at sea, particularly on its newer ships, which house 678 Ocean Place.
-This three-deck atrium and social hub aggregates entertainment venues, restaurants and the onboard casino.
+Ships in Norwegian's fleet can feel a bit like Las Vegas at sea, particularly on its newer ships, which house 678 Ocean Place.
+This three-deck atrium and social hub aggregates entertainment venues, restaurants, and the onboard casino.

 MSC, on the other hand, offers a glitzier atmosphere.
 Swarovski crystal staircases and fine art touches lend themselves to an elegant -- but still casual -- experience.
 Although the line has some ships designed specifically with North Americans in mind, it has a largely international cruiser base.
 That means key announcements are often made in several languages, and meals are leisurely, sometimes lasting hours.

 Both lines pride themselves on adopting the latest in onboard technology, from in-cabin virtual assistants that can give you the latest news or weather reports to apps and digital signage that prevent you from getting lost onboard and allow you to make reservations for dinner and shows.